-Exhibit number Description Amendment No. 1 to Amended and Restated Credit Agreement, dated as of March 27, 2012, among Forum Energy Technologies, Inc., as 10.29 Borrower, Wells Fargo Bank, National Association, as Administrative Agent and Swing Line Lender and Wells Fargo Bank, National Association, JPMorgan Chase Bank, N.A. and Bank of America, N.A and such other lenders designated from time to time as issuing lenders.
-10.30 Stock Purchase Agreement dated March 28, 2012 between Forum Energy Technologies, Inc. and Tinicum, L.P.
-10.31 Letter Agreement dated March 28, 2012 between Forum Energy Technologies, Inc. and Tinicum, L.P.
-List of Subsidiaries of Forum Energy Technologies, Inc. 21.1 23.1 Consent of PricewaterhouseCoopers LLP (Forum Energy Technologies, Inc.) 23.2 Consent of Ernst & Young LLP (Allied Production Services, Inc.) 23.3 Consent of Pannell Kerr Forster of Texas, P.C.
-(Subsea Services International, Inc.) 23.4 Consent of Deloitte LLP (Triton Group Holdings LLC) 23.5 Consent of UHY LLP (Davis-Lynch, Inc.) 23.11 Consent of Vinson & Elkins L.L.P. (included as part of Exhibit 5.1 hereto) Power of Attorney (included on the signature page of the initial filing of the registration statement) 24.1
+Exhibit number Description 10.28 Amended and Restated Credit Agreement, dated as of October 4, 2011, among Forum Energy Technologies, Inc., as Borrower, Wells Fargo Bank, National Association, as Administrative Agent and Swing Line Lender, Wells Fargo Bank, National Association, JPMorgan Chase Bank, N.A. and Bank of America, N.A. and such other lenders designated from time to time as issuing lenders.
+21.1 List of Subsidiaries of Forum Energy Technologies, Inc. 23.1 Consent of PricewaterhouseCoopers LLP (Forum Energy Technologies, Inc.) 23.2 Consent of Ernst & Young LLP (Allied Production Services, Inc.) 23.3 Consent of Pannell Kerr Forster of Texas, P.C.
+(Subsea Services International, Inc.) 23.4 Consent of Deloitte LLP (Triton Group Holdings LLC) 23.5 Consent of UHY LLP (Davis-Lynch, Inc.) 23.11 Consent of Vinson & Elkins L.L.P. (included as part of Exhibit 5.1 hereto) 24.1 Power of Attorney (included on the signature page of the initial filing of the registration statement)

-- To be filed by amendment. - Previously filed as part of the registration statement on Form S-1 (Registration No. 333-176603). - † Management contract or compensatory plan or arrangement. - †† Certain schedules and exhibits are not filed herewith in accordance with Item 601(b)(2) of Regulation S-K. Forum agrees to furnish supplementally a copy of any omitted schedule or exhibit to the Securities and Exchange Commission upon request.
+- To be filed by amendment. - Previously filed as part of the registration statement on Form S-1 (Registration No. 333-176603). - Management contract or compensatory plan or arrangement. - the Certain schedules and exhibits are not filed herewith in accordance with Item 601(b)(2) of Regulation S-K. Forum agrees to furnish supplementally a copy of any omitted schedule or exhibit to the Securities and Exchange Commission upon request.